forivall/tacoscript/doc/SPEC.md

     while true
     ```

 4. No semicolons to end statements.
-A newline always ends a statement, unless escaped, or if there are open parenthises.
+A newline always ends a statement, unless
+escaped, or if there are open parentheses.

 5. In objects, arrays and arguments, newlines can be used instead of commas.
-These can be mixed and matched.
+These can be mixed.

 6. Consistent arrow syntax
   * all functions use arrows
-  * parenthises are always required _(for now)_
+  * parentheses are always required _(for now)_
   * implicit return is only used if the arrow is a "sharp" arrow - `=>>`, `->>`

   ```